Tschram93/futurama-page/README.md

 ## Link:
 https://tschram93.github.io/futurama-page/
+## Description:
-## Description:This is a website that I have buit to display different things that can be done with mobile responsiveness on a page.
+This is a website that I have built to display different things that can be done with mobile responsiveness on a page.
+## Instructions:
-## Instructions:This is a very basic page that the user needs to just resize the browsing window to see the  responsiveness.
+This is a very basic page that the user needs to just resize the browsing window to see the  responsiveness.
 ## Dependencies
 The dependency for my app that was used is "There are no require dependencies for using this."